THE BASKETBALL LEAGUE AND NATIONAL FINANCIAL EDUCATORS COUNCIL TEAM UNITE TO EMPOWER PLAYERS AND COMMUNITIES WITH FINANCIAL LITERACY EDUCATION

 To kick off this initiative, The Basketball League’s national and local team management will participate in the Certified Financial Education Instructor course to help them maximize their time teaching players.
-Supplied with research-based financial education resources that include live presentation curriculum, online learning, and ongoing education support, Victoria Jones, VP of Player Development and a CFEI will be able to implement an effective and efficient program to all players.
+Supplied with research-based financial education resources that include live presentation curriculum, online learning, and ongoing education support.

 The Basketball League is rolling out this campaign to work toward their goal of helping players develop leadership skills, self-worth, respect for themselves and their communities, and to provide education that can make a lasting difference in their lives.
 The financial literacy program adds to their current education initiatives which include life skills for proper nutrition, pre- and post-game recovery, mental health and wellness, and much more.

 “It’s great to see a professional sports team committed to helping their players and the communities they serve across the country.
 Through this partnership with The Basketball League we can take a step to addressing the financial literacy crisis by having professional athletes take an active role in the financial literacy movement,” states Vince Shorb of the National Financial Educators Council.

 Not knowing how to manage one’s personal finances so they align with their long-term goals carries a high cost.
 A survey by the NFEC in January 2020 asked 2,506 people across the country, “How much money do you think you lost because you lacked knowledge about personal finances?”
 Among this diverse group, respondents estimated that lacking knowledge about personal finances cost them an average of $1,279.